Emma Sugiyama: Avoid Common Pitfalls

 Mistake 3: Superficial Imitation vs. Strategic Adaptation

-- Fosters genuine innovation and unique solutions.
+- builds genuine innovation and unique solutions.

 - Increases the likelihood of success in diverse contexts.